All Episodes

 In case you're interested, the current age of consent in Alabama is 16.

-And uh anyway, he offered to watch the girl while her mother went inside for a custody hearing.
+And anyway, he offered to watch the girl while her mother went inside for a custody hearing.

-He said, Oh, you don't have to go in there with that, I'll stay here with her, according to the mother, her mother is is 71 years old.
+He said, oh, you don't have to go in there with that.

 I thought, well, how nice of him wanting to take care of my little girl.

-Anyway, Moore chatted with the girl, the Washington Post writes and asked for her phone number.
+The Washington Post writes and asked for her phone number.

-Anyway, then they report days later, she says he picked her up around the corner from the house in Gadston, Alabama, drove about 30 minutes to his home in the woods, told her how pretty she was, and he kissed her.
+Anyway, then they report days later, she says he picked her up around the corner from the house in Gadsden, Alabama, drove about 30 minutes to his home in the woods, told her how pretty she was, and he kissed her.

 Then there was a second visit.